Some directors are primarily interpreters. Julie Taymor has always been a builder.

 Taymor's official biography describes her as an Academy Award nominated, Emmy and Tony Award winning director whose productions range from musicals and Shakespeare plays to classical operas and films.
 That breadth is not a late-career stretch.
 It is the baseline.

 The bio also makes clear that she has moved repeatedly between forms: feature films such as Frida and Across the Universe, Shakespeare onstage and onscreen, original music-theater work, and opera productions from The Magic Flute to Oedipus Rex.
-She is not merely a theater director who sometimes visits film, or a film director who dabbles in opera.
-She has spent decades treating all three as connected expressive systems.
+She has spent decades treating theater, film, and opera as connected expressive systems, which is one reason she sits comfortably beside figures such as Shaina Taub and Eugen Engel in a Jewish arts archive.

 Her work tends to feel authored even when the source material is borrowed.